xit-vcs/haxy/README.md

 zig build try
 ```

 This will launch a server with fake data that it stores in the `temp-try` directory.
 It will then launch the TUI directly in your terminal (you can exit by pressing escape).

-Additionally, you can view the web UI at http://localhost:8000 and push a git repo over SSH like this:
+Additionally, you can view the web UI at http://localhost:8000.

+A fun test is to push Haxy itself to the server.
+You can do that by running the following command, which will push it to the server using SSH:

 ```
-mkdir -p temp-try/client/test
-cd temp-try/client/test
-git init
-echo "hello" > hello.txt
-git add hello.txt
-git commit -m "let there be light" GIT_SSH_COMMAND='ssh -p 8022 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o IdentitiesOnly=yes -i ../../key' git push localhost:admin/test HEAD:master
+GIT_SSH_COMMAND='ssh -p 8022 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o IdentitiesOnly=yes -i temp-try/key' git push localhost:admin/haxy HEAD:master
 ```

-After that, the repo will be in `temp-try/server/repos` in a directory named by its repo id.
+After that, go to the admin user in the UI and you'll see Haxy's repo page: http://localhost:8000/repo/admin/haxy/files/branch/master

 *"C'mon Alex!
 You always dreamt about going on a big adventure!
 Let this be our first!" -- Lunar: Silver Star Story*